waadsamkri/File-Permissions-Flowchart-chmod-Task/README.md

-# 🔐 File Permissions Flowchart & chmod Task
+# 🔐 File Permissions Flowchart

 This repository demonstrates how to understand Linux file permissions and how to use the `chmod` command to apply specific access rights to a Python file.